mzagmajster/mautic-field-group-bundle/README.md

 (no gui yet)

-Please find procedure to add new field groups to Mautic below.
+Please find procedure to add new field groups to Mautic below (sections: Installing, Deployment).

 ## Getting Started